MarniTausen/Greenotyper/README.md

 Testing the plant area detection, the network and pipeline settings are all done through the pipeline planner.
 For information on how use the interface go to the next section, and for general information on Pipeline setups click [here](#pipeline-setup-guide).

-Running the pipeline is done either through the commandline or through the GUI.
-The commandline is more efficient and can more easily be deployed on computing clusters.
+Running the pipeline is done either through the command line or through the GUI.
+The command line is more efficient and can more easily be deployed on computing clusters.

 The pipeline can be run on individual images or directories of images.
-The results are a single "database" file, which uses filelocking.
-(If your file system has blocked filelocking, then there is no guarantee the results will be correctly written when run using multi processing.)
+The results are a single "database" file, which uses file locking.
+(If your file system has blocked file locking, then there is no guarantee the results will be correctly written when run using multi processing.)

-To organise the results into a table you can use the commandline option:
+To organise the results into a table you can use the command line option:

 ```bash
 greenotyper -p mypipeline.pipeline -o input_file.csv output_file.csv
 ```